herebythere/parsley/README.md

 unminimized and uncompressed < 39kb

+## TODO

+** Make Template independent of render strucutre or other structures

+user supplies hooks

+BUILDER TO
+HOOKS
+VECTOR TO TEXT WRITER

 ## Abstract

 Parsley is a portable meta-library that generates libraries to create different kinds of documents!